 For these reasons, San Cristobal has become a popular destination amongst visitors looking to explore a colonial city and the stunning nature of the surrounding Chiapas region.
 Plus, it’s also super affordable!

 A glimpse at an authentic and affordable Mexican city

 The selection of restaurants are very diverse and guarantee delicious food.
-And the fact that they’re cheap means you can’t feel guilty for eating tons of food.
+Plus the fact that they’re cheap means you can’t feel guilty for eating tons of food.

 If you’re a wine lover, San Cristobal is the place to be.
 There’s a wine bar that offers glasses of wine and tapas for $1 (we talk more about this later).
 The wine bar is a great place to start your night before heading to any one of San Cristobal’s numerous bars and clubs.